davewood/mantis-basic-auth/README.md

 # mantis-basic-auth
 BASIC AUTH for Mantis. (experimental)

-* add a .htaccess file that takes care of authentication
+* add a .htaccess file that takes care of authentication.
-* after authentication the $_SERVER variable contains the username of the authenticated user in $_SERVER['REMOTE_USER']
+* after successfull authentication $_SERVER['REMOTE_USER'] should
+contain the username of the authenticated user.
-* this plugin looks up the username and logs the user in
+* this plugin checks if the username exists in the mantis user DB and logs the user in.

 # Installation
 * copy directory BasicAuth into the plugins directory